It's The Wild West As Cannabis Providers Jockey For Retail Spaces

 “We’re one of the only independently owned dispensaries in the city,” Dispensary 33 Director of Marketing and Patient Outreach Abigail Watkins said.

 The medical provider in the Andersonville neighborhood opened in 2015, and was relatively lucky on the morning of the 15th.
-Parang picked its application eighth, and even though one central license was still available, Dispensary 33 chose the West district.
+Parang picked its application eighth, and even though one Central district license was still available, Dispensary 33 chose the West district.

 She compared Dispensary 33 to a mom-and-pop shop, one with loyal customers who appreciate its neighborhood feel.
 And unlike the big players, the Andersonville dispensary could not work on multiple deals in its chosen area.